 Writing An Effective Conclusion for your essay

 Our students know this.
 We teach them from the very beginning to plan their answers before they begin.
-This not only organises your ideas in a logical sequence, but you’re also equipped with points to include in your conclusion.
+This not only organizes your ideas in a logical sequence but you’re also equipped with points to include in your conclusion.

 A good body structure is the basis for a good conclusion.